 Transferring money home

-The three most common remittance methods that JETs use are; JP Post, Go Remit, TransferWise and Paypal.
+The four most common remittance methods that JETs use are; JP Post, Go Remit, TransferWise and Paypal.
 I’ll go over them one-by-one.

 TransferWise also offer a generous referral system, that gives you a credit on your first transfer as well as a reward to whoever refers you.
 However, you must follow the referral link from the start.
 Ask an existing customer for a referral link if you wish to sign up.

 Take a look at the comparison below.
-This does not include the fees you may pay for electronic transfers within Japan or what you will pay in your home country as this varies from situation to situation.
-But, this should give you an idea of how much you should expect to receive;
+This does not include the fees you may pay for electronic transfers within Japan or what you may pay in your home country as this varies from situation to situation.
+But for sending a month of your first-year salary pre-tax this should give you an idea of how much you should expect to receive;